storycraft/node-kakao/readme.md

 > this implemention can stop working anytime.

 ## Warning
-Client can act differently unlike official client.
 Abusing this client can cause permanent service restriction.

 ## Example
 Check `examples` folder.
 Examples are written in typescript.